;

 To double boil your potatoes, first wash them well.
 For the lowest potassium content, peel the skins off the potato.
 Wash again and then pat dry.

 Add diced potatoes to a large pot and fill with fresh, cold water.
-Make sure potatoes are well-submerged by several inches of water.
+Potatoes must be completely submerged in several inches of water.

 Place on the stovetop on medium-high heat.
 Once boiling, allow to boil for 10-15 minutes.